rfrancois92/OpenMM-Python-Translation-Project/README.md

-The plugin interface is based on the [openmmexampleplugin]( by Reginald Francois.
+The plugin interface is based on the [openm_Sqlitefile_plugin] (https://github.com/rfrancois92/OpenMM_SQL_Interface.git) by Reginald Francois.

 ## Installation